hapijs/hapi/API.md

 - `async response(request, h)` - (optional) a [lifecycle method](#lifecycle-methods) to decorate
   the response with authentication headers before the response headers or payload is written.

+- `async verify(auth)` - (optional) a method used to verify the authentication credentials provided are still valid (e.g. not expired or revoked after the initial authentication) where:
+  - `auth` - the [`request.auth`](#request.auth) object containing the `credentials` and `artifacts` objects returned by the scheme's `authenticate()` method.
+  - the method throws an `Error` when the credentials passed are no longer valid (e.g. expired or revoked).
+Note that the method does not have access to the original request, only to the credentials and artifacts produced by the `authenticate()` method.

 - `options` - (optional) an object with the following keys:
     - `payload` - if `true`, requires payload validation as part of the scheme and forbids routes from disabling payload auth validation.
 Defaults to `false`.